The Legend of Korra season 4: Reception

 The season was generally well-received by critics.
 Critics generally enjoyed the main villain Kuvira and thought she complemented Korra well.
 IGN's Max Nicholson felt the overarching plot of Kuvira's military campaign was not as ambitious as previous seasons', though he still enjoyed it.
-Nicholson also praised the season for its handling of themes like war, dictatorship, weapons of mass destruction and posttraumatic stress disorder.
+Nicholson also praised the season for its handling of themes like war, dictatorship, weapons of mass destruction and post-traumatic stress disorder.